WICG/import-maps/README.md

 ### Installation

-_The below represents a tentative idea.
-See the issue tracker for more discussion and alternatives: [#1](https://github.com/WICG/import-maps/issues/1)._

 You can install an import map for your application using a `<script>` element, either inline (for best performance) or with a `src=""` attribute (in which case you'd better be using HTTP/2 push to get that thing to us as soon as possible):

 ```html